HeroTransitions/Hero/README.md

 There are many examples shown in the **HeroExamples** project under the **Examples** folder.
 Clone or download the project to run it yourself.
 You can also view the **[video overview here](https://youtu.be/-6L79or6Iq8)**.

 ## Installation & Usage Guide
-Hero is avaliable on Carthage & Cocoapods.
+Hero is available on Carthage & Cocoapods.
 See the **[usage guide](https://github.com/lkzhao/Hero/wiki/Usage-Guide)** for instructions.

 ## Simple Usage Examples